doedja/tari-score-monitor/README.md

 A simple web application for monitoring user scores from the Tari Airdrop platform.
 Built for fun.

-This project is built to work with [Tari Universe](https://github.com/tari-project/universe), an open-source project that aims to create a decentralized digital assets platform.
+This project integrates with the [Tari Airdrop website](https://airdrop.tari.com) to help users track their airdrop scores and rankings.

 ## Features